Blue-Ocean-DBZ/VS_Server/README.md

 CREATE DATABASE
 ```

-### 5. Create a .env in the root directory of this repository that includes:
+### 5. Create a .env in the root directory that includes:

 ```
 PORT